MicrosoftDocs/learn/learn-pr/github/github-introduction-administration/includes/4-how-github-organization-permission-works.md

 - Optionally, you can lock the branch by making it read-only
 - Restrict who can push to matching branches

-Additionally, you can set branch rules that apply to everyone including administrators such as allowing force pushes to matching branches and allowing deletions from users with push access.
+Additionally, you can set branch rules that apply to everyone, including administrators, such as allowing force pushes to matching branches and allowing deletions from users with push access.

 ### Add a CODEOWNERS file